CWRUbotix/NASA-RMC-2020/doc/tutorials/ros_setup.md

     Download VMWare Workstation Pro
     </li>
     <li>
     We want to run Ubuntu 20.04 Focal Fossa in our VM.
-Download it here.
-    Install Focal Fossa into your VM.
 Download it [here](https://releases.ubuntu.com/20.04.3/).
     </li>
     <li>
     [Here](https://www.pcsuggest.com/basic-linux-commands/) are a couple useful linux commands, try out the first 12 in a terminal.
 Don’t delete anything important!